microlinkhq/www/src/pages/blog/edge-cdn.md

 First, **the image will apply lossless compression on the fly**.
 The image will be the same as the original but the size will be smaller, saving some bytes there.

 Second, **WebP will be served if the browser supports it**.
 Most modern browsers support WebP and it can [decrease up to 42% in average image size](https://www.keycdn.com/support/png-to-webp).

-## Conclusion

-We shipped these improvements into Microlink CDN because we want to make [Microlink API](/docs/api/getting-started/overview) accesible at any scale.